Guidelines for New Students: a Tech Timeline

 For security reasons, if you request a CCAC Account password reset through email or chat, we will use our Zoom video tool to virtually connect with you to verify your identity.
 Contact the ITS ServiceDesk at 412.237.8700.

-After you've registered for a course at CCAC, you will be able to create your CCAC account, and to unlock the technological tools available to you at CCAC.
+After you've registered for a course at CCAC, you will be able to create your CCAC username, and to unlock the technological tools available to you at CCAC.

 - Visit CCAC Account Self-Service to create the account.